alexander-kovalev2110/vue-proj_StarRating/README.md

 index.vue - site page code

-StarRating.vue - the code of the component used on this site page (line 63) - displaying and setting the recipe rating
+StarRating.vue - the code of the component used on this site page - displaying and setting the recipe rating

 Site page appearance: